 Television Stations / Channels

-Barbados commenced its television service in 1964.
+Barbados commenced its television service in December 1964.
+The station was established with the aid of the TIE Ltd Consortium.
 Colour transmissions began sometime around 1980, using the NTSC colour broadcast system.

 There is just one television provider, the government-owned Caribbean Broadcasting Corporation (CBC-TV).